-Laura is an M.D. with honors in Obstetrics and Gynecology, Psychiatry, Internal Medicine and Radiology.
-It wasn’t until she was pursuing training in radiation oncology and seeing firsthand the effects of weight on women’s health, that she shifted her focus from treating disease in the traditional sense and refocused on treatment through nutrition.
-In preparation for her career shift, Laura attended Columbia University’s Institute for Integrative Nutrition where she studied all the various dietary theories and complimentary treatments to traditional medicine.
+Laura is an M.D. with honors in Obstetrics and Gynecology, Psychiatry, Internal Medicine, and Radiology.
+It wasn’t until she was pursuing training in radiation oncology and seeing firsthand the effects of weight on women’s health that she shifted her focus from treating disease in the traditional sense and refocused on treatment through nutrition.
+In preparation for her career shift, Laura attended Columbia University’s Institute for Integrative Nutrition, where she studied all the various dietary theories and complementary treatments to traditional medicine.

 That means not eating foods that increase insulin and eating vegetables and lean protein instead.
 Fruit should be consumed in moderation because of its high sugar content.
 Milk and milk products are a problem too.
 Our bodies don’t need it once we stop growing.
 Milk is a growth hormone.
 So drinking lattes and such is adding needless calories.

-While Dr. Laura designs every eating regimen for the individual, she did offer some generalizations on what your diet would need to look like in order to lose weight, postmenopausal.
+While Dr. Laura designs every eating regimen for the individual, she did offer some generalizations on what your diet would need to look like in order to lose weight postmenopausal.
 She recommends getting 50% of your calories from vegetables that are low in carbohydrates.
 Lean proteins should be roughly 25%.
-Healthy fats, like olive oil, avocado, etc. 15%, and that leaves only 10% for everything else–other carbs such as fruit, whole grains, oatmeal, potatoes, milk in your coffee, birthday cake and alcohol, which should only be 1% of that 10%.
+Healthy fats, like olive oil, avocado, etc. should make up 15%, and that leaves only 10% for everything else–other carbs such as fruit, whole grains, oatmeal, potatoes, milk in your coffee, birthday cake, and alcohol, which should only be 1% of that 10%.
 In other words, you can’t drink and lose weight.

 When asked if yo-yo dieting slows the metabolism down, Dr. Laura said yes, but that it was not irreversible.
 However, we need to remember that the body is genetically wired to survive.
 The body doesn’t care if you look good in jeans.
 Losing weight scares it.

-The reason postmenopausal women can’t lose weight isn’t any one thing, but with changing the way we eat, exercising more, and being patient, we can maintain a healthy weight.
+The reason postmenopausal women can’t lose weight isn’t any one thing, but by changing the way we eat, exercising more, and being patient, we can maintain a healthy weight.

 Subscribe today for free to receive our weekly update and never miss an article.